XiaoleiLiuBio/G2P/README.md

 ```
 jar: executive software
-GWAS: gwas pipeline that you want to use, attention that the GWAS software and phenotypes should be put in the same path as kG2P.jar
+GWAS: gwas pipeline that you want to use
-sp:
+sp: the first phenotype file, don't add the file path
 ```

 # Method Evaluation